Women's professional sports: Australia

 Launched in 2017, the AFLW has quickly become a major force in Australian women's sports.
 With all teams operated by existing AFL men's clubs, it has provided a high-profile platform for female Australian Rules Football players and has seen rapid expansion and increasing popularity.

 Impact: The league has been instrumental in promoting Australian Rules Football among women and has significantly raised the sport's profile through media coverage and fan engagement.

 Launched in 2018, the NRL Women's Premiership (NRLW) is Australia's top-level semi-professional women's rugby league competition.
 Women's rugby league had been played in various local and state-based competitions since 1921.
 By 2022, NRLW games attracted an average of 200,000 viewers per game, and the Women's State of Origin series saw record viewership, with over 700,000 tuning in for Game I of the 2023 series.

 The National team celebrating after being awarded the gold medals for winning the 2006 FIBA World Championship for Women in basketball.

 Established in 1981, the Women's National Basketball League (WNBL) is one of the longest-standing professional women's basketball leagues globally.
 It has been crucial in nurturing talent and promoting women's basketball in Australia.
 The Australian women's basketball team, the Opals, won the 2006 FIBA World Championship for Women, showcasing the league's role in developing world-class talent.

 Originally known as the ANZ Championship, which began in 2008 with teams from both Australia and New Zealand, it was the world's premier netball league until 2016.
 Following the withdrawal of the Australian teams, the Suncorp Super Netball was established as Australia's top netball league.
 The Suncorp Super Netball has become a leading competition in netball, celebrated for its high standard of play and substantial media presence.

-Australian women's tennis boasts a rich legacy of success and prominence, highlighted by legendary players such as Margaret Court, who holds a record 24 Grand Slam singles titles, and Evonne Goolagong Cawley, a two-time Wimbledon champion.
-More recently, stars like Ashleigh Barty, a former world No. 1 and 2019 French Open champion, and Sam Stosur, the 2011 U.S. Open winner, have continued this tradition of excellence.
+Australian women's tennis has produced several prominent players, including notable players such as Margaret Court, who holds a record 24 Grand Slam singles titles, and Evonne Goolagong Cawley, a two-time Wimbledon champion.
+More recently, players such as Ashleigh Barty, a former world No. 1 and 2019 French Open champion, and Sam Stosur, the 2011 U.S. Open winner, have represented Australia in international competition.
 The Australian Open, a major Grand Slam event held annually in Melbourne, showcases top local talent.
 Australian women compete on the global WTA Tour, with support from Tennis Australia through youth development and high-performance programs.
-This combination of historical achievements and robust support structures contributes to a vibrant and successful landscape for women's tennis in Australia.

 Australia during the Women's World Cup 2019.